 - Use someone’s intellectual property in an unauthorized way

 - Access or try to access profiles you don’t own

 - Use copyrighted logos or other material that you don’t have permission to use

 - Disclose the surprise ending to a new game

 - Leak game content before an important announcement

 Microsoft runs on trust, and it’s critical that we protect the privacy of our customers.
 We take this responsibility seriously, and we won’t tolerate behavior or content that puts the privacy or security of another player at risk.

 Sometimes, helping others break rules is just as harmful as breaking rules yourself.
-If you know that someone is engaging in behavior or dispersing content that violates these Community Standards for Xbox, let them know that their behavior is not okay, and caution them rather than help them walk the road they’re on.
+If you know that someone is engaging in behavior or dispersing content that violates these community standards, let them know that their behavior is not okay, and caution them rather than help them walk the road they’re on.

-Our priority is the safety and enjoyment of everyone on Xbox Live.
-Content and behavior that puts players at risk or makes them feel unwelcome has no place in the Xbox online community.
+Our priority is the safety of everyone in the Xbox community.
+Content and behavior that puts players at risk or makes them feel unwelcome has no place here.
 So, sometimes we need to step in.
 We're not out to punish, but rather to protect everyone's experience.

 If you violate Xbox community standards, you may find restrictions placed on your profile and/or device.
 When we suspend an Xbox profile, we restrict access to features that are most closely associated with the problematic behavior.
 Most commonly, this means a temporary suspension that removes one or more features for a period of time.
 Temporary suspensions can include: